 The Foundation is a vehicle for providing a permanent source of funding for the Kafakumba Pastors' School.
 Established in 2011, the Fund's goal is initially to raise $1,000,000 to be invested under the control of a legal Foundation.
 We are currently (in 2019) about 2/3 of the way there!
 Our hope is that the interest earnings from the fund will completely offset the costs of the Pastors' School, but our hope is to leave the principal untouched.
 If you would like more information then please...

-Click here for a letter-size flier on the Pastors' School Fund
+Click here for a flier with more info on how to donate to the Pastors' School Fund

 OR click here to give online.